aardappel/lobster/lobster/docs/source/philosophy.md

     the crippling over-engineering culture so prevalent nowadays, and Lobster is trying to go the opposite direction.

+-   A type system that tries to get as close to the experience of using a dynamically typed language as possible while allowing maximum efficiency thanks to full types.

 -   The belief that the ideal programming language is...
 TWO programming languages.
 Any larger project consists of a lot of high level and glue code that is infrequently executed and benefits from the simple and terse